 Seafood, wine, fruits, and vegetables are so yummy in Malta, it is so fresh and not too expensive.
 If you are a foodie then be prepared for some pleasure.
 Especially, visit Marsaxlokk colorful food Market on Sunday.

 The traffic in Malta is crazy if you need to catch a flight doesn’t even consider public transport and just take a taxi.
 I personally almost missed my flight and I was running to the closing gates and no I am not an irresponsible person I had 2,5 hours until my flight and only 40 minutes drive by public transport.

 Expect crowded buses, long delays, slow traffic when traveling in and out major cities.
 Buses run better during the off-peak season, but on summertime expect a nightmare and being late.

 Malta can be a bit crowded.
 A population nearing a half million with an area around 100 square miles and all the tourists during Summer.
 Be prepared for crowded cafes, beaches, historical places and just waiting in lines.

 While people in Malta are generally welcoming and helpful, I’ve seen numerous restaurant staff, bus drivers, and shop owners being tired of tourists and all their questions.
 Do not take it too personally if the person serving you is rude, avoids eye contact or is too busy having a break.

 I still in love with Malta and I am already planning my next trip.
-While I was on the bus to the airport I met a guy who spend his whole week scuba diving and his stories about sank airplanes and ships which he saw inspired me to plan scuba diving for my next trip to Malta.
+While I was on the bus to the airport I met a guy who spends his whole week scuba diving and his stories about sank airplanes and ships which he saw inspired me to plan scuba diving for my next trip to Malta.

 Just watch this amazing video of scuba diving in Malta: